 The “Connect with your team” section of your Check-in is a lightweight way to build trust by getting to know each other better.
 It starts with a daily team question, designed by expert coaches as a fun and easy way to connect.
 Questions change daily, and cover everything from foundational topics (like communication style) to personal life (like favorite meal to cook).

-Now that you’ve got the four steps to a successful Check-in in mind, it’s time to give it a try on your own.
+Now that you’ve got the five steps to a successful Check-in in mind, it’s time to give it a try on your own.